Last updated December 7th, 2018.

 There are even specialized programs in financial advising at some colleges.
 However, there’s no stipulation that your degree must be in one of those subjects, it will simply put you at an advantage.

-Obtaining an entry-level job in the finance industry is the next step on your journey.
-Getting some hands-on experience is crucial when early in your wealth management career, and the earlier the better.
-Whether you decide to do an internship or work for a bank – nothing is more valuable than spending some time in the actual workplace and finding out if the industry suits you.
+Now that you’ve passed the SIE and gotten your resume in order, it’s time to go get that job in finance.
+Hands-on experience is crucial when early in your wealth management career, and the earlier the better.
+Whether you decide to do an internship or spend a couple years in an entry-level role, nothing is more valuable than spending some time in the actual workplace and finding out if the industry suits you.